-There is a scandal brewing in the tech world this morning that has the potential to greatly tarnish the reputation of Bing, Microsoft’s Google-challenger.
+There is a major scandal brewing in the tech world this morning that has the potential to greatly tarnish the reputation of Bing, Microsoft’s Google-challenger.
 According to Search Engine Land‘s Danny Sullivan, Google thinks that Microsoft is copying some of its search results.
 That’s about as serious an allegation as there can be in the search engine world.
-In an early statement, Stefan Weitz, Microsoft’s director of Bing does not deny this, but notes that Bing uses “multiple signals and approaches” when thinking about ranking.
+In an early statement, Stefan Weitz, Microsoft’s director of Bing does not deny this and told Sullivan that Bing uses “multiple signals and approaches” when thinking about ranking.

 So what happened?
 According to Search Engine Land, Google noticed that some of Bing’s search results looked more and more like Google’s over the last few months.
 In order to test this theory, Google set up a sting operation.
 Starting in mid-December, Google engineers used laptops that ran Internet Explorer and with both the Suggested Sites and Bing Toolbar turned on to search for around 100 terms that were either made up or barely ever searched for.
 Among these terms were nonsense words like hiybbprqag, indoswiftjobinproduction and mbzrxpgjys.
 Most of these returned either none or very poor results on Google and none on Bing.

 [notification type=”alert”] Update: Microsoft just published an official reaction on the Bing blog, acknowledging that it uses” the clickstream data we get from some of our customers, who opt-in to sharing anonymous data as they navigate the web in order to help us improve the experience for all users.”